The author is a guitarist and bassist with over 35 years of experience as a musician.

 No matter your style as a guitar player, you always have to keep learning.
 This even applies to the irreverent bluesman!
 And, if you play other styles, working on your blues playing can help you get better too.

-- If some of the scales and theory in this article seemed a little confusing, check out on this article of the Fretboard Logic Series.
+- Fretboard Logic SE Review: If some of the scales and theory in this article seemed a little confusing, check out this article of the Fretboard Logic Series.
 This is a book that really helped me put the fretboard together in a way I could grasp.
-If gives you a system for finding your way around, and understating how scales and chords fit together.
+It gives you a system for finding your way around and understating how scales and chords fit together.

 - How to Learn Guitar Chords, Theory, and Scales: Here are some suggestions on the best ways to learn about the nuts and bolts of guitar playing.
 Every player needs to find their own path, but there are some tried and true methods you should consider before heading off into uncharted guitar territory.